absolute-quantum/cats-blender-plugin/README.md

   - Fixed translations breaking due to a Google Translate API change (Thanks **BlueLament** for the fix!)
 - **Custom Model Creation**:
   - Fixed Attach Mesh throwing an error when the mesh has no vertex groups

-#### 0.11.3 [YANKED]

-#### 0.11.2
-- **Model**:
-  - Fix: Joints and Rigidbodies now get deleted correctly

-#### 0.11.1
-- **Export**:
-  - Embed Textures is not longer enabled by default, but can now be enabled in the settings
-- **Settings and Updates:**
-  - Renamed "Updater" panel to "Settings & Updates"
-  - Added setting to embed textures on export
-    - Settings are saved into a local settings file
-    - Issue: Settings get reset with every CATS update currently
-  - This panel now shows the current CATS version
-- **Translations:**
-  - Added a warning when you are temporarily IP banned by Google Translate
-- **Eye Tracking:**
-  - Wink Right shape keys are now detected more reliably
-- **General**:
-  - Cats no longer unhides everything whenever it does something, it only unhides the current model
-    - This helps a lot when working with multiple models

 Read the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).